intsystems/2023-Project-120/README.md

 ## Run experimnet

-To run basic code go to folder code and open main.ipynb.
+To run basic code go to folder code and open demo.ipynb.
 All packages are available through simple installation:

 ``pip install -r requirements.txt``

+Demonstration includes:

+- Search of the optimal architecture
+- Search for the range of hyperparameters
+- Diversity investigation
+- Retrain of the gained architectures
+- Validation of the ensemble

 ## Deep ensemble